JosephJoyce535/Y86Dis/_posts/2020-04-01-getting-started.md

 # Description of Equipment/ List of Materials:

 * _y86dis.cpp_ – this is the C++ source file containing all the code for this assignment, it reads in the name of a .obj file in the directory and outputs the disassembled contents of the file.
 * _makefile_ – this file is used to tie together the dependencies of the overall project; it also serves to remove unneeded output files during the testing stage of development.
-When typing the “make” command into the terminal the user compiles the entire project and cleans out non-essential files.
+When typing the **“make”** command into the terminal the user compiles the entire project and cleans out non-essential files.
-* _prog1.obj_ – this is the default file in the directory used to demonstrate the function of the disassembler.
-You will need to add your own .obj files to run them.
+* _prog1.obj_ – this is the default file in the directory used to demonstrate the function of the disassembler. **You will need to add your own .obj files to run them.**

 # Code Example:

-Below is an excerpt from the y86dis.cpp file displaying the detR method.
-The method in it’s entirety has not been included, but this excerpt is sufficient to show how it functions.
+Below is an excerpt from the y86dis.cpp file displaying the detR method. **The method in it’s entirety has not been included**, but this excerpt is sufficient to show how it functions.
 The method is passed a string that is only one character in length.
 The method processes the string through an if-else if ladder that assigns and then returns the register name associated with the character.
 If the character doesn’t correspond to any register an error message is returned.

 	std::string detR(std::string rA)
 	{